VCHSRobots/VisionSystem2020/DESIGNDOC.md

 Team Costs:
 Jetson Nano for TensorFlow Computational capability
-8 Wheel Robot for pratical testing
+8 Wheel Robot (and shooter) for pratical testing

+Update 9/21/2019:
+  I have decided against using OpenCV object detection for now as it seems less consistent than TensorFlow, and because there is a way to achive depth perception and possibly orientation perception with two cameras and TensorFlow